VNG-Realisatie/authorization-decision-log/architecture.md

 </figure>

+In a federated context, such as introduced by [[FSC - Core]], both the consumer outway and provider inway function as a PEP for incoming and outgoing requests.
+Both the consumer and the provider ask an internal PDP to decide on allowing the request.
+Both of these decisions can be logged using this standard.

-In a federated context both consumer (outbound) and provider (inbound) decisions can be logged using this standard.
-When combined with tracing headers such as [[trace-context]] introduced by [[?Logboek dataverwerkingen]] this enables traceability across complex multi-organizational processing chains.
+When combined with tracing headers such as [[trace-context]] introduced by [[?Logboek dataverwerkingen]] and the FSC Transaction ID used in [[FSC - Logging]] this enables full traceability across complex multi-organizational processing chains.

 See the sequence diagram below for an example of such a flow.
-The [[trace-context]] will be included in every request and can thus be used as request identifier in the Authorization Decision Log.

 <figure>